 The Center for Montessori Education

-The Center for Montessori Education at Trine University is proud to offer a one-year early childhood credential program in Montessori education, starting summer 2021, and an option to earn a Master's degree in Montessori Education, pending 2021 approval by the Higher Learning Commission.
+The Center for Montessori Education at Trine University is proud to offer options of one-year Early Childhood and Elementary I training programs in Montessori education.
+There is an option to earn a Master of Education in Montessori Early Childhood Education by completing the Montessori training coursework plus one additional Trine Online course.

-Our summer 2021 Montessori Early Childhood program offers participants national standards-aligned training that includes:
+Our Montessori Early Childhood program offers participants national standards-aligned training that includes:

 - Hands-on experience in a newly equipped Montessori classroom

-- A partnership with Oak Farm Montessori School
+- A close partnership with Oak Farm Montessori School

 - An option to earn undergraduate credit